Variety Hitmakers Awards: The Hitmakers

-To make their annual Hitmakers list, the Variety’s editors, use BuzzAngle data for the most-consumed songs of year, based on audio sales and streams, video plays, radio spins and Shazam tags.
+To make their annual Hitmakers list, the Varietys editors, use BuzzAngle data for the most-consumed songs of year, based on audio sales and streams, video plays, radio spins and Shazam tags.
 The editors then conferred with top executives and creatives from across the music business to find the players whose input was most vital to those songs.
 They included songwriters, producers, publishers, A&R and promotion executives, along with managers and key influencers — the people behind the scenes who make and break the hits.